600-cell: Squares

 The fibrations of the 16-cell include 3 fibrations of its 6 great squares: 3 fiber bundles of 2 great squares.
+The 2 Clifford parallel squares in each bundle are completely disjoint.
+Adjacent parallel squares are spanned by edges of other great squares.

 Each fiber bundle delineates 2 helical rings of 8 tetrahedral cells each.

 Each tetrahedral cell occupies only one cell ring in each of the 3 fibrations.

 The tetrahedral cell contributes each of its 6 edges to a different square (contributing two opposite non-intersecting edges to each of the 3 fibrations), but contributes each edge to both of the two distinct cell rings in the fibration.

 The 600-cell contains 75 16-cells, and can be seen (10 different ways) as a compound of 15 disjoint 16-cells.

 It has 15 fibrations of its 450 great squares: 15 fiber bundles of 30 great squares.
-Each fiber bundle delineates 75 cell-disjoint helical rings of 8 tetrahedral cells each.
+The 30 Clifford parallel squares in each bundle are completely disjoint.
+Adjacent parallel squares are spanned by edges of great decagons.
+Each fiber bundle delineates 30 cell-disjoint helical rings of 8 tetrahedral cells each ($\sqrt{2}$ cells of the inscribed 16-cells).

-The Hopf map of this fibration is the icosidodecahedron, where each of 30 vertices lifts to a bundle of great squares.
+The Hopf map of this fibration is the icosidodecahedron, where the 30 vertices each lift to a bundle of great squares.

-Each tetrahedral cell occupies only one of the 75 cell rings in each of the 15 fibrations.
+Each tetrahedral cell occupies only one of the 30 8-tetrahedron rings in each of the 15 fibrations.